 - Engagement of noted speakers relevant to women’s needs and interests to participate at AAO-HNSF WIO Section meetings and functions

-- Expand funded projects such as the Local WIO Chapters and other networking opportunities nationally
+- Expanding funded projects such as the Local WIO Chapters and other networking opportunities nationally

-- Continue to lay the foundation for the next generation of women in otolaryngology
+- Continuing to lay the foundation for the next generation of women in otolaryngology